Paul-Borisov/react-azure-open-ai-chat-web-part-spfx/README.md

 ## Configurations

-Please refer to the product documentation in [azure-openai-chat-web-part.pdf](docs/azure-openai-chat-web-part.pdf) and [azure-openai-chat-security.pdf](docs/azure-openai-chat-security.pdf)
+Please refer to the project documentation in [azure-openai-chat-web-part.pdf](docs/azure-openai-chat-web-part.pdf) and [azure-openai-chat-security.pdf](docs/azure-openai-chat-security.pdf)
   - For detailed instructions on configuring Backend services, please refer to [azure-openai-chat-web-part.pdf](docs/azure-openai-chat-web-part.pdf) (pages 11-22).
   - For detailed instructions on deploying the web part and configuring its settings, please refer to [azure-openai-chat-web-part.pdf](docs/azure-openai-chat-web-part.pdf) (pages 2-7).
   - For detailed instructions on securing Backend services, please refer to [azure-openai-chat-security.pdf](docs/azure-openai-chat-security.pdf).